mdmorris/2DAlphabet/doxysetup/_1_prereq.md

 # JSON Configuration Files {#config}

-The goal of the JSON is to have an easily understandable and configurable input that allows the
+The goal of the JSON configuration file is to have an easily understandable and configurable input that allows the
 2D Alphabet software to read and organize analysis files and histograms to its liking while also giving the user the ability to easily configure values like bin sizes and ranges without lots of command line options.
-This means that while the user is encouraged to add what they need, there are some keys and values that must stay the same.
+This means that, while the user is encouraged to add what they need, there are some keys and values that must stay the same.
 These static strings are always in capital letters to make them easy to distinguish.
 The six static sections are described below.